Like all other forms of life on earth, humans are the sum of countless random inherited mutations.

-The world is facing ever-increasing challenges, some at a local level, while others require international cooperation.
+The world is facing ever-increasing challenges, some at a local level and others requiring international cooperation.

-Novel solutions are needed to tackle the enormity of these problems using the resources we have.
+We need novel solutions to tackle the enormity of these problems using the resources we have.

 This is when we should turn our attention to those who do not fit the norm, people who think differently and overcome problems in an unexpected way.

 Instead of condemning behavior that is at odds with our customs and cultural norms, we need to identify and “work with the few, the exceptional, the positive deviants” (Singhal et al., 2013).

 And rather than focusing on normal behavior that extends the problem, we must identify and understand what actions are proving successful, potentially against all the odds, using the resources we share.